These homemade ricotta gnocchi are so light and fluffy, and much quicker and easier to make than potato gnocchi!

 Step 4: Sauté the gnocchi

-The difference in texture between gnocchi that has just been boiled, and gnocchi that has been boiled and then sautéed, is pretty incredible.
-It’s immediately transformed into a light and fluffy dumpling, and the crispy bits round the edge are an amazing bonus.
+The difference in texture between gnocchi that have just been boiled, and gnocchi that have been boiled and then sautéed, is pretty incredible.
+They’re immediately transformed into light and fluffy dumplings, and the crispy bits round the edge are an amazing bonus.
 I never, ever skip this step.

 I’ve actually written a whole blog post all about how to fry gnocchi, so check that out if you’d like more detailed instructions.
 It applies to all sorts of gnocchi – shop-bought gnocchi, homemade potato gnocchi, and even this incredible ricotta gnocchi.